unrealwork/atsd-use-cases/how-to/github/issue-notification.md

 #### Detailed Slack Notifications from ATSD

-Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md) or adding the following environment variable to the atsd-sandbox container above:
+Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md) or an environment variable to the atsd-sandbox container above:

 ```sh
    --env SLACK_CONFIG="slack.properties"
 ```

-Bind the `slack.properties` file to the sandbox container with the following:
+Bind the `slack.properties` file to the sandbox container:

 ```sh
    --volume /home/user/slack.properties:/slack.properties
 ```

-The bound volume should at least contain the following required parameters:
+The bound volume should at least contain the required parameters:

 ```txt
 token=xoxb-************-************************